 Driving in a vehicle is probably the riskiest thing you do

-More than 2.2 million Americans every year suffer permanent injuries in a car accident, with many more suffering minor injuries.
-Over 33,700 Americans die in car accidents.
+Do you need car accident lawyers?
+More than 2.2 million Americans every year suffer permanent injuries in a car accident, with many more suffering minor injuries.1 Over 33,700 Americans die in car accidents.2

 Gage Mathers has helped thousands of car accident victims.
-While our focus at the end of your case is maximizing your financial recovery, in the beginning we are focused on your medical recovery.
+While our focus at the end of your case is maximizing your financial recovery, in the beginning, we are focused on your medical recovery.
 It is vitally important that you are evaluated by a medical professional and that you follow their treatment advice.
 Our staff is here to help you focus on getting better so you can let us worry about the legal issues.
+When people search for the best car accident lawyers in Arizona, our name frequently appears.

 You generally only get one chance to go after the other driver for causing a car crash, so you need to choose the right law firm early on.
 You need a law firm that is invested in you and your case, has substantial experience, is known for its results, and is not afraid of trial.
 That is why thousands of people have trusted their cases with Gage Mathers.
 We have a national reputation for getting results for our clients—maximizing the compensation they receive from a car accident case.
 Contact us to see how we can help you.